lauradarcy/keraspractice/README.md

 questions about this:

-(None, None, 16) $\leftarrow$ what is this shape supposed to mean? why is None part of the shape?
+(None, None, 16) <-- what is this shape supposed to mean? why is None part of the shape?